bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 <!-- pagination.vue -->
 ```

-`b-pagination` is a custom input component that provides a current page number input control.
+`<b-pagination>` is a custom input component that provides a current page number input control.
 The value should be bound via `v-model` in your app.
 Page numbers are indexed from 1.
 The number
 of pages is computed from the provided prop values for `total-rows` and `per-page`.

 ### Customizing
-Pagination supports selveral props that allow you to customize the apperance.
+`<b-pagination>` supports selveral props that allow you to customize the apperance.

 | Prop | Description
 | ---- | -----------